-E: nhmrc.publications@nhmrc.gov.au
+E: communications@nhmrc.gov.au

-P: 13 000 NHMRC (13 000 64672) or call (02) 6217 9000
+P: (02) 6217 9000

-The Hon Greg Hunt MP Minister for Health Parliament House Canberra ACT 2600
+The Hon Mark Butler MP Minister for Health and Aged Care Parliament House Canberra ACT 2600

-Dear Minister Hunt
+Dear Minister

-I am pleased to present to you the thirty-eighth biannual report from the National Health and Medical Research Council (NHMRC) Embryo Research Licensing Committee (the NHMRC Licensing Committee), which, in accordance with section 19(3) of the Research Involving Human Embryos Act 2002 (the Act), reports on the operation of the Act and the licences issued under it.
+I am pleased to present to you the 40th biannual report from the National Health and Medical Research Council (NHMRC) Embryo Research Licensing Committee (the NHMRC Licensing Committee) which, in accordance with section 19(3) of the Research Involving Human Embryos Act 2002 (the RIHE Act), reports on the operation of the RIHE Act and the licences issued under it.

-This report is for the period 1 March to 31 August 2021 and describes the activities the NHMRC Licensing Committee has undertaken during this reporting period, including associated monitoring and compliance activities.
+This report is for the period 1 March to 31 August 2022 and describes the activities the NHMRC Licensing Committee has undertaken during this reporting period, including associated monitoring and compliance activities.

-The NHMRC Licensing Committee met twice during this reporting period and considered four applications to vary existing licences and proactively amended two existing licences.
-The NHMRC Licensing Committee also progressed the assessment of a licence application received in a previous reporting period and provided guidance to a potential licence applicant.
+The NHMRC Licensing Committee met three times during this reporting period and issued one licence for the use of excess assisted reproductive technology (ART) embryos in research.
+The NHMRC Licensing Committee also continued its assessment of a licence application received in a previous reporting period and issued variations to four existing licences.